franciscoj/ggg/README.md

   - [x] Be able to count pending notifications on Github.
   - [x] Be able to list pending notifications per repo.
   - [ ] Interactive interface for notifications.
 Allow to list, inspect and comment/reply when possible.
 Grab some inspiration from [yarn-upgrade-interactive]

 ### Integrations / Editor plugins
   - [ ] Notifications indicator plugin for tmux/Vim.
+Grab some inspiration from
+      [tmux-cpu]
   - [ ] Current pull request notifications indicator for Vim.
 (If the current branch is a PR show notifications on it together with the code associated, if any)